Last updated on December 22, 2025

 Because “fun” is largely subjective, I’ve chosen a smattering of commanders that promote different kinds of playstyles and archetypes.
 This means, even if it isn’t number one, there’s likely a commander in here that you and your playgroup will find a fun inclusion for your table.

-What Are Commanders That Are Fun to Play Against in MTG?
+What Makes a Commander Fun to Play Against in MTG?

 Mayael the Anima | Illustration by Jason Chan

 When picking commanders that are the most fun to play against, I looked for commanders that would help minimize these frustrating elements of the game.
-That can be commanders that help you draw cards, provide ways for you to avoid being mana-screwed, or just ones that keep the game moving and interesting.
+That can be commanders that help you draw cards, provide ways for you to avoid being mana screwed, or just ones that keep the game moving and interesting.
+There's also a consideration for commanders that give your opponents more choices to make, since it adds to the interactivity of the game.

 Honorable Mention: Princess Twilight Sparkle

-Yes Man, Personal Securitron gives you the option of drawing a few cards or just holding your opponent’s commander hostage for a little bit.
+Yes Man, Personal Securitron gives people the option of drawing a few cards or just holding Yes Man hostage for a little bit.
 You can also sacrifice it or use it as a chump blocker, giving this white commander a lot of utility for a card that isn’t yours.
 Additionally, this commander will likely open up discussions and deals at the table, so the Yes Man, Personal Securitron player feels like they’re getting the best deal from whom they give it to.

-When someone’s playing Jolene, the Plunder Queen, it creates an incentive for the table to attack more often.
+Jolene, the Plunder Queen creates an incentive for the table to attack more often.
 This Gruul commander can help speed up games, and remove some of the hesitation or guilt players sometimes feel about attacking opponents, especially when playing with strangers at an LGS.

 Like Jolene, Gahiji, Honored One is a Naya commander who helps speed games up.
 You’ll especially enjoy playing against this commander if you’re playing a deck that goes wide.
 The fact that the buff doesn’t hit toughness is also nice because it might convince some players to swing with creatures they otherwise wouldn’t, giving you a chance to take that creature out.